seatgeek/nomad-crashloop-detector/README.md

 # nomad-crashloop-detector

-`nomad-crashloop-detector` is a tool meant to detect allocation crash-loops, by consuming the allocation stream from [nomad-crashloop-detector](https://github.com/seatgeek/nomad-crashloop-detector) in RabbitMQ
+`nomad-crashloop-detector` is a tool meant to detect allocation crash-loops, by consuming the allocation stream from [nomad-firehose](https://github.com/seatgeek/nomad-firehose) in RabbitMQ.

 ## Running